 When an educator integrates career readiness into their content area, they help students understand the connection between what they are learning and how it can be applied to various careers.
 This career-connected learning can significantly increase student engagement leading to higher levels of achievement as students make personal connections to their learning.
 In addition, when school districts intentionally integrate career readiness across content areas and grade levels, they help ensure that all students have access and support in their own career success.

-WCRS Example for English Language Arts Classroom This WCRS learning priority: Could be integrated by: Students develop job-seeking skills, including interviewing, resume-writing, and completing job applications.
-Having students practice interview skills as a part of the curriculum in their communications class.
+WCRS Example for English Language Arts Classroom

+This WCRS learning priority:

+Students develop job-seeking skills, including interviewing, resume-writing, and completing job applications.